U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Model

-which means the history of one specific trip $\mathbb{T}_i^H$ contains the spatial and temporal features of its origin and destination and the size of $\mathbb{T}_i^H$ is $1 \times 4$.
-Based on the context given above, the user's historical record of $N$ trips is:
+which means the history of one specific trip $\mathbb{T}_i^H$ contains the spatial and temporal characteristics of its origin and destination and the size of $\mathbb{T}_i^H$ is $1 \times 4$.
+Expanding on the context given above, the user's historical record for $N$ trips is:

-and similarly, the user's GPS report of $N$ trips is:
+and similarly, the user's \ac{gps} record for $N$ trips is:

-Finally, based on the list of all trip destinations in this user's GPS report, i.e., $(p_{L_1}^1, p_{L_2}^2, \dots, p_{L_N}^N)$, we define the set of destinations of this user as follows:
+Finally, based on the list of all trip destinations within this user's \ac{gps} records, denoted as $(p_{L_1}^1, p_{L_2}^2, \dots, p_{L_N}^N)$, we define the set of destinations for this user as follows: